 The unreal, hyper-saturated beauty of Bora Bora.

 There’s a certain fakeness to French Polynesia in general, and Bora Bora in particular.
 There’s an impossible vibrancy and shimmer to everything that anyone from a snowy region of the world will struggle to comprehend.

 The sunlight is different there, everything glows as if it has an internal form of illumination.
 The air feels thicker and denser, wrapping you in a warm blanket of “Hey, let’s spend the night on these lounge chairs.”
 And the wind cools and refreshes you, wicking away the rum-soaked sweat continually excreting from your pores.

 The island’s vivid vistas and pulchritudinous panoramas must be fabricated somehow, you tell yourself—like a Hollywood movie set, or Pamela Anderson’s boobs—they’re simply not real.

 The colors in Bora Bora, your rational mind rationalizes, are some kind of optical illusion or trick of the light.
 There’s simply no way a place as beautiful as this island can exist in reality without studio lighting, computer graphics, or hallucinogenics.
 Yet somehow, incredibly, it does.

-Bora Bora barely survives the hurricane of 1979.
+Bora Bora barely survives this hurricane disaster.